-Causes of Dog Vomiting Bile
+Causes of a Dog Vomiting Bile

-What Exactly is Dog Bile?
+What Exactly Is Dog Bile?

 It's a fluid produced by the dog's liver and its main function is to help the digestion of lipids in the small intestine.
 It also helps neutralize excess stomach acid before it enters the upper intestinal tract.
 While it's produced by liver it is stored in the gallbladder and mainly consists of 85% water, 3% mucus and 1% fats and some salts.

 You are hardly aware of bile and digestive juices in dogs until they vomit it up and stain your carpets.
 Bile vomiting, at times accompanied by a white, frothy liquid, typically happens when the dog vomits on an empty stomach or after repeated vomiting once all the food has been brought up.
 Bile is irritating to the stomach when no food is present, so it's best to find out why the bile is presenting in the first place.
 We will look more into this in the next sections.